maueroats/teaching/content/intermediate-cs/typed/checkers/model.md

 writing checks would be easier with human coordinates.
 We chose human coordinates because checks are important to write.

+In this writeup, our board coordinates go from 0 through 7 in each direction.

 ## Piece Structure

 * `p`: Posn